WICG/nav-speculation/browsing-context.md

 User agents need to strike a delicate balance with prerendered content.
 Such content needs enough resources to do its initial setup work, so that loading it is as instant as possible.
 But it shouldn't consume resources in a way that would detract from a user's experience on the content they're actively viewing on the referring site.

 One mechanism user agents will probably use for this is to freeze prerendered pages, in the sense defined by the [Page Lifecycle](https://wicg.github.io/page-lifecycle/) specification.
 The most important impact of freezing, for our purposes, is that tasks queued by the page will not be run by the event loop.
 In particular, we envision user agents freezing prerendered pages after some initial setup time, to avoid recurring timers or data transfers.

-Another case where freezing might be useful is if the prerendered content performs some prohibited operation.
-As discussed in [#7](https://github.com/jeremyroman/alternate-loading-modes/issues/7) and [#8](https://github.com/jeremyroman/alternate-loading-modes/issues/8), we might make this part of the specified mechanism for enforcing the [restrictions](#restrictions) on prerendered content.

 Using the freezing mechanism is a natural fit for prerendered content, since freezing is already performed by user agents for backgrounded content.
 In particular, content which uses the page lifecycle API (such as the `freeze` and `resume` events) will likely react correctly if it becomes frozen in a prerendering browsing context, just like if it were frozen in any other browsing context.